el-loserio/wedding/index.md

 We're getting married -- come join us!

 Oh, right, you probably need a bit more information than that.
-Luckily, I'm here to help.
+Luckily, we're here to help.
 Read on ...

 {% include_relative _partials/ceremony.md %}
 {% include_relative _partials/reception.md %}